-A breech baby is when its head is not facing downwards.
-There are various types of breech, depending on the babyís position inside the womb.
-There are 3 types of breech position:
+A breech baby is when their head is not facing downwards towards the opening of the cervix and the vaginal canal.
+There are three types of breech presentation, depending upon the baby’s position inside the womb:

 - Complete breech.
 The buttocks are down near the birth canal.
 The knees are bent and the feet are near the buttocks.

 - Incomplete breech (footling breech).
 One or both legs are stretched out below the buttocks.
 The leg or legs are the first part of the baby to be delivered.

 Breech babies are quite common.
 Your midwife or obstetrician may offer you an external cephalic version (ECV).
 This is when an obstetrician tries to turn the baby into a head-down (cephalic) position by applying strong pressure on your abdomen.
 It is a safe procedure but can be very uncomfortable.
 You may be offered pain relief during this procedure.
 Around 50 per cent of breech babies can be turned using an ECV and will stay head-down, allowing you to have a normal vaginal birth.